Content Creation with Spillovers: An Incentive Design Approach: Model

 \section{Model}

 We study a game representing the content creation ecosystem, involving a mechanism designer (or platform) and strategic content creators.
-Content creators decide how much effort they want to invest in producing their content, while each creator's effort might denote to the quality of others due to spillovers.
+Content creators decide how much effort they want to invest in producing their content, while each creator's effort might contribute to the quality of others due to spillovers.
 The platform decides how to allocate user attention to them.
-It can only see creators' quality product, but their effort remains hidden.
 We call this game Content Creation with Spillovers (CCS).
 Formally, the game is defined as a tuple $G = \langle \mathcal{N}, (Q_i)_i, (c_i)_i, \mathcal{M} \rangle$.

 \paragraph{Players, Strategies and Costs} Let $\mathcal{N} = \{1, \dots, N\}$ be the set of players (content creators).
 Each player $i \in \mathcal{N}$ selects an \textit{effort intensity} $x_i \in [0, 1]$, where $x_i = 0$ means no effort and $x_i = 1$ means maximum capacity.
 This variable represents the creator's overall investment intensity, aggregating multiple inputs such as creative labor and time devoted to production.
 The strategy profile of all players is denoted by $\mathbf{x} = (x_1, \dots, x_N) \in [0, 1]^N$.
 Exerting effort incurs a cost, modeled by a function $c_i : [0,1] \rightarrow [0,1]$.
 We assume cost functions are normalized to $[0,1]$, which is standard.
-We impose some other standard conditions: we assume the cost function $c_i(\cdot)$ is twice continuously differentiable, convex, strictly increasing, and lastly, it satisfies $c_i(0) = 0$.
+We impose some other standard conditions: we assume the cost function $c_i(\cdot)$ is twice continuously differentiable, convex, non-decreasing, and lastly, it satisfies $c_i(0) = 0$.